NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Aldori Parry.md

 You can parry attacks against you with your Aldori dueling sword.
 You gain a +2 circumstance bonus to AC until the start of your next turn as long as you continue to meet the requirement.

-*Source: Pathfinder Lost Omens: World Guide*
+*Source: Pathfinder Lost Omens World Guide*
 *OGL*